tolauwae/phd-thesis/src/remote/remote.typ

   t,
   caption: [Left: Absolute execution times in seconds for all tests.
 Right: Execution time of tests normalized to the native C implementation.
 The means shown in the table are geometric means.])<tbl:allbench>

-The complete benchmarks results are shown in table~\ref{tbl:allbench}.
+The complete benchmarks results are shown in @tbl:allbench.
 In the first four columns of the table, we report the time that elapses between starting and ending the execution of the microbenchmark ten times for each platform.
 On the right, we list the execution times normalized to the execution time of the native C implementation.
 Because the C implementation does not run in a managed environment, it is much faster.